yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transaction-read-modifiers.markdown

 The read-committed isolation level is useful for the local cache, local view, and `GSIterators`, which performs readMultiple and keep their current status by registering notify templates.

-The `READ_COMMITTED` modifier is provided at the proxy level and the read API level.
+The `ReadCommitted` modifier is provided at the proxy level and the read API level.
 It is relevant for read, `readIfExists`, `readMultiple`, and count.

-`READ_COMMITTED` and `DIRTY_READ` are mutually-exclusive.
+`ReadCommitted` and `DirtyRead` are mutually-exclusive.
 A space object under an (uncommitted) updating transaction or under a taking (unrolled) transaction returns the original (committed) value unless the operation is under the same transaction as the locking one.

 If the read operation is under a transaction, there is no need to "enlist" the space object in the transaction (unless its already enlisted).